Overview

 Explore the future of dental care with Stem Cell Dental Implants Clinical Trials.
 Take charge of your health and life – contact us today to be a part of groundbreaking advancements!

-Present, Future Scope, and Challenges of Stem Cell Dental Implants
+Scope and Challenges of Stem Cell Dental Implants

 The time frame also varies with each study.
 However, there is a light at the end of this tunnel.
-Dr. Jeremy Mao, a professor of Dental Medicine at Columbia University Medical Center, published a paper in the Journal of Dental Research, where he described how he had successfully managed to grow a tooth in nine weeks.
+Dr. Jeremy Mao, a professor of Dental Medicine at Columbia University Medical Center, published a paper in the Journal of Dental Research in which he described how he had successfully grown a tooth in nine weeks.
+Meanwhile, stem cells have also been found to be useful in naturally treating decayed teeth by repairing the dentin layer of the tooth.

 Eligibility